Frequently asked questions

 A: The document “FEPSAC Certificate Check-List” includes a table that you have to fill out for the third criterion.
 This table includes information about the dates, the duration, the place, the summary of the activity, etc.

-Q: Do I really need to hand over proof of 250 hours of documented applied practice?
+Q: Do I really need to hand over proof of 200 hours of documented applied practice and 50 hours of documented supervision/intervision?
 Or is a statement of a former supervisor sufficient?

 A: The document “FEPSAC Certificate Check-List” includes a table which you have to fill out for the third criterion.
 Here, you would need to give more details about the applied practice.
 You can then add a signed statement of your former supervisor as additional evidence in the portfolio.